TayyabAliCodes/Szahni/README.md

 Key features:

-Fully responsive design optimized for all devices.
+Fully responsive design optimized for all devices

-Integration of booking system for seamless reservations.
+Integration of booking system for seamless reservations

-High-quality image galleries and descriptions to enhance user engagement.
+High-quality image galleries and descriptions to enhance user engagement

-Multi-language support for international visitors.
+Multi-language support for international visitors